albertorogue/JacksonDemo/README.md

 # JacksonDemo
-Json deserialization exploitation example using Jackson
+JSON deserialization exploitation example using Jackson

 ## Step 1
 Compile evil java class that will be loaded remotely to the vulnerable machine: